Edible Vegetables from Japan Tariff: 10% (2026)

 Edible Vegetables from Japan represent an important segment of bilateral trade, with approximately $218B in total bilateral trade.

-As of March 2026, edible vegetables imports from Japan face a base tariff rate of 10% under Section 122 of the Trade Act of 1974.
-This rate replaced the previous IEEPA reciprocal tariff following the Supreme Court's 6-3 ruling in V.O.S.
-Selections Inc. v.
-United States on February 20, 2026.
+As of mid-2026, edible vegetables imports from Japan face a base tariff rate of 10% under the Section 301 forced-labor tariff (a two-tier 10%/12.5% duty), which replaced the flat 10% Section 122 rate when it expired July 24, 2026.
+Section 122 had itself replaced the IEEPA reciprocal tariff following the Supreme Court's 6-3 ruling in Learning Resources v.
+Trump (with V.O.S.
+Selections) on February 20, 2026.

-Edible Vegetables (HTS Chapter 7) carry an average MFN duty rate of 4.8% in addition to the Section 122 tariff.
+Edible Vegetables (HTS Chapter 7) carry an average MFN duty rate of 4.8% in addition to the base forced-labor tariff.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from Japan.

 Key products in HTS Chapter 7 imported from Japan include Potatoes, Tomatoes, Onions, Garlic, Peppers, and Lettuce.